keliang11/cse15l-lab-reports/week3-lab-report.md

 }
 ```

 The structure of it was based on the NumberServer.java that we did in week 2 lab.
 For this search engine, I decided to use a List to keep track of the strings.
 In the handleRequest method, if the URL path contains `/add-message`, it will take the string that comes after `=` and add it to the List.
 Then, it will go through each string in the List and print it out on a new line.
-The main method of the SearchEngine class is the same as NumberServer, where it starts a new server with a port number.
+The main method of the StringServer class is the same as NumberServer, where it starts a new server with a port number.

 When I tried to use this program, I ran into some problems that I couldn't figure out, so I was unable to actually run the code.
 I tried to run the commands `javac Server.java StringServer.java` and `java StringServer` similar to the week 2 lab.
 It said that StringServer.java was not found.